frashid17/schoolManagementsys/README.md

 ## How to Use

-1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/your-username/user-authentication-vb.git`.
+1. **Clone the Repository**: Clone this repository to your local machine using `git@github.com:frashid17/schoolManagementsys.git`.

 2. **Open the Project**: Open the project in Visual Studio or any other compatible IDE.